 The major driving force for the organisations and businesses are its financials.

 - As per the financial experts, Is marketing a cost centre?
 Yes, if poorly researched and executed marketing activities can certainly be a cost centre, but well-researched and well-executed marketing is an investment that pays for itself in sales and brand reinforcement.

-- Is branding a cost center?
-Yes, it is cost center but the return is loyalty and legacy.
-Other forms of return can be seen in organizational results like salespeople whose jobs are easier and more effective, employees who stay longer and work harder, customers who become ambassadors and advocates for the organization.
+- Is branding a cost centred?
+Yes, it is cost centred but the return is loyalty and legacy.
+Other forms of return can be seen in organisational results like salespeople whose jobs are easier and more effective, employees who stay longer and work harder, customers who become ambassadors and advocates for the organisation.

 Branding is an essential element for the success of a business or non-profit as having financial coherence, having quality employees, or having a lucid vision for the future.

 It’s essential for a successful operation.
-So yes, it’s a cost center, like good employees, financial experts, organizational innovators, inventors, and executives.
-They are cost centers, but what is REALLY costly is not to have them, or to have substandard ones.
+So yes, it’s a cost centred, like good employees, financial experts, organisational innovators, inventors, and executives.
+They are cost centred, but what is REALLY costly is not to have them, or to have substandard ones.

 This is a personal blog post.
 The opinions expressed here are of the author and are not intended to harm, malign, or defame any group, organisation, or individual.